Corey Haim

 Haim's early success led to money and fame.
-He had difficulty breaking away from the trauma of his experience as a child actor and was troubled by drug addiction throughout his adult life.
+He had difficulty breaking away from the trauma of his experience as a child actor and struggled with substance abuse.
+He faced numerous challenges in his adult life, including financial difficulties and ongoing battles with addiction.
 He died of pneumonia on March 10, 2010.

 Early life

 Haim was born on December 23, 1971, in Toronto, Ontario, the son of Judy Haim, an Israeli-born data processor, and Bernie Haim, who worked in sales.
 In 1982, his parents divorced after 18 years of marriage.
 He had an older sister, Cari, and a younger half-brother, Daniel Lee, from his father's second marriage.
 Haim was Jewish; his Hebrew name was Yechezkel Yehudah.

-Haim was first raised in Chomedey, Laval, Quebec (a suburb of Montreal), and later grew up in Willowdale, Toronto.
+Haim was raised in Chomedey, Laval, Quebec (a suburb of Montreal), and, later, Willowdale and Thornhill, Ontario (Suburbs of Toronto).
 There, his mother enrolled him in drama classes in improvisation and mime to help him overcome his shyness.
 Haim's skill as a hockey player led to his being scouted for the AA Thunderbirds.
-Haim attended several schools in both Thornhill, Ontario, and North York, Ontario (including North York's Zion Heights Junior High) until grade eight.
+Haim attended several schools in both Thornhill, Ontario, and North York, Ontario (including North York's Zion Heights Junior High), until grade eight.

 Career

 Early acting career

 After accompanying his sister Cari to auditions, Haim was noticed and was offered roles as a child actor.
 He began performing in commercials in 1981.
 Later, he played the role of Larry in the Canadian children's educational comedy television series The Edison Twins.
 Haim made his feature film debut in the 1984 thriller Firstborn as a boy whose family comes under threat from his mother's violent boyfriend, played by Peter Weller.
 Haim's first day of shooting was with Weller, and he attempted to compliment the older actor on his performance.
 Weller collared Haim, threw him up against a wall, and demanded Haim never speak to him after a take.
 It took three assistants to separate them.
 Haim later admitted that he was terrified by the experience.
 Weller apologized to Haim, saying method acting caused his actions.
-Regarding co-star Sarah Jessica Parker, Haim recalled:

 In 1985, Haim appeared in supporting roles in Secret Admirer and Murphy's Romance, the latter with Sally Field, of whom he was reportedly in awe.
 Also that year, he had the leading role in Silver Bullet, Stephen King's feature adaptation of his own lycanthropic novella.
 Haim played a paraplegic 10-year-old boy who warns his uncle (played by Gary Busey) that their town is being terrorized by a werewolf.
 Haim began to gain industry recognition, earning his first Young Artist Award for the NBC movie A Time to Live, in which he played Liza Minnelli's character's dying son.
 At the time, Haim's father was acting as his manager.
 He turned down a role for Haim in The Mosquito Coast, which was later taken by River Phoenix.
 Producer Stanley Jaffe approached the father to remark on Haim's gifts, and recommended that he get an agent in Los Angeles.